-Clara joined Cobham Hall for her Sixth Form education, and went on to do an Art Foundation course at Oxford Brookes, followed by a Liberal Arts course at King's College, London.
+Clara joined Cobham Hall for her Sixth Form education, and went on to do an Art Foundation course at Oxford Brookes University, followed by a Liberal Arts degree at King's College, London, with a major in Politics.
 Writing to the School after her first year at King's College, Clara reflected on her time at Cobham Hall.

 "This year," she writes, "made me realise that what I had at Cobham Hall - or what we had at Cobham - was truly special.
 Due to the interdisciplinary nature of my course, each individual tailors his/her own course and the cohort of Liberal Arts students is fragmented, which makes it hard to build a sense of community.
 I still very much miss Cobham Hall and everyone who made my time there so magical."

-Following a description of her activities since leaving school, which also included setting up her own business during her first term at university - www.conscioustee.co.uk - Clara summarises why she wrote to the School, "I’ve been wanting to e-mail all of you for a long time, but life kept getting in the way.
-This long-winded e-mail can really be watered down to two words; thank you.
+Following a description of her activities since leaving school, which also included setting up her own business during her first term at university, Clara summarises why she wrote to the School.
 "Thank you for believing in me, when I did not believe in myself.
 Thank you for challenging me, for making me have a passion for learning and a desire to discover the world.
 Thank you for giving me the best education I could have ever had for Sixth Form.
 Thank you for teaching me the importance of learning outside of the classroom.
 And thank you for helping me become who I am today.
 I will never forget those two years at Cobham and it is thanks to you and my fellow students there, that I am now able to have this incredibly amazing life and the opportunities that come with it.
 Whenever the topic of school comes up in conversations with people I meet, I mention Cobham with pride and joy!"